 Valentine’s Robot Alphabet Game

 This game not only teaches letter recognition and letter sounds, but it also exposes children to ten frame counting skills and one-to-one correspondence skills, too!
-All in a fun–yet simple–alphabet game!
+All in a fun–yet simple–alphabet and letter recognition game!

 - heavy card stock and laminator (for added durability)